otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Discovering a Prekey Server

-A participant will find information about a prekey serve reading the Service Discovery specification (XEP-0030).
-The first lookup will be a lookof up items to the containing server:
+A participant will find information about a prekey server reading the Service Discovery specification (XEP-0030).
+The first lookup will be a look up of items of the containing server:

 ```
   <iq from='alice@xmpp.org/notebook'